guilhermebkel/stuff-delivery/README.md

 ## 🚀 Getting started (Currently not available)

 1. Clone this repository
-2. Open root directory and run the following command:
+2. Open the root directory and run the following command:
 ```sh
 docker-compose up # Inits all needed resources
 ```